Camera Minimalism – How Downsizing Your Camera Gear Can Change Your LIfe

 This transition has even changed the way I take photos.
 I feel so much more flexible and discreet and have the confidence to take photos I perhaps wouldn’t have taken before.
 It just feels much more natural and friendly now that I’m not pointing a gigantic lens in everyone’s faces.

 Bonus: I also typically prefer the appearance of smaller cameras versus their bulkier counterparts.
-This is especially true for Fujfilm and Leica cameras, which beautifully emulate the design of film cameras, often using real metal casing and dials.
-It’s hard to use adjectives like ‘beautiful’ when describing the huge, plastic-y look and feel of Canon, Nikon, and Sony cameras.
+I especially love the look of mirrorless Fujfilm and Leica cameras, which beautifully emulate the design of film cameras, often using real metal casing and dials.
+It’s hard to use adjectives like ‘beautiful’ when describing the huge, plastic-y look and feel of most Canon and Nikon cameras.

 This is probably everyone’s first objection to camera minimalism.
 I asked myself the same question when I first considered the idea.